Homemade Mexican Food

 For the sauce I use fresh diced tomatillos, diced onions and spices simmered for 20-30 minutes.
 A staple in Mexican cuisine, fresh tomatillos look like green tomatoes covered with a papery husk and have a tart flavor.
 Buy bright green firm fruit.
 Remove the husks and rinse off the light sticky film.

 When assembling my enchiladas I add sweet corn kernels for more texture and flavor.
-Frozen corn works just fine, and I use roast corn when I can find it.
+Frozen corn works just fine, and I use roasted corn when I can find it.

-While corn tortillas are traditional for enchiladas, I’ve experimented with different types.
+While corn tortillas are traditional for enchiladas (and good if you eat gluten-free), I’ve experimented with different types.
 Most recently I discovered a fantastic uncooked corn tortilla that you cook for just 60 seconds in a hot pan.
 They are fresh tasting with wonderful flavor and a light, handmade texture.

 Made by Tortilla Land, these corn tortillas are a new product being sold in select Costco stores.
-I hope they will be expanding distribution soon because it’s a terrific product everyone would love.
+I hope they will be expanding distribution soon because it’s a terrific product everyone would love (and they have).
 I was fortunate to get my hands on a bag for a cooking segment I did for the TV show San Diego Living.
 I still have one precious package in my refrigerator.
-If you’d like to see the TV cooking segment, click here.

 If you can’t get Tortilla Land uncooked corn tortillas, use regular tortillas.
 I’ve used some that are a blend of corn and wheat.
 I’ve even used whole wheat, low carb, high fiber tortillas for my carb-conscious clients with great success.